GamerRukky/Pinger/README.md

 ### Adding the bot to your server
 1. Use a Discord bot permissions calculator, such as [this one](https://finitereality.github.io/permissions-calculator/?v=0).
 Choose the permissions you'd like the bot to have.
-2. Copy and paste your bot's client ID into the permissions calculator (the client ID can be found on the Discord bot application page), and click "Add". **You can use the link you'll be sent to as your bot's invite link, if you'd like to share it with others.**
+2. Copy and paste your bot's client ID into the permissions calculator (the client ID can be found on the Discord bot application page), and click "Add". **You Can use the link you'll be sent to as your bot's invite link, if you'd like to share it with others.**

 ### Downloading and installing the bot
 1. Click the [Clone or download button](https://vgy.me/nSL8xK.png) on this page, and select "Download ZIP", and unzip the files once downloaded.
 Alternatively, you can [clone the repository](https://help.github.com/articles/cloning-a-repository/) using git.